Chunkys0up7/MCP/docs/PROJECT_OVERVIEW.md

 - Component preview and metadata modal implemented in FacetedSearchScreen (Marketplace UI).
 - Backend: Added reviews table, Pydantic schemas, and API endpoints for component ratings and reviews.
 - Frontend: Ratings and reviews now displayed and can be submitted in the Marketplace component preview modal.
+- Backend: Implemented /api/components/search endpoint for faceted search and filtering (25th May).

 ---
 For more details, see the README.md and module-level docs.